 DAY THREE: TITUSVILLE AND TRENTON

-Immerse yourself in the area’s history in Titusville’s Washington Crossing Historic State Park, stopping at It’s Nutts Restaurant for breakfast sandwiches first.
-With 500 acres to explore, don’t miss touring the park’s Village, made up of old homes such as the Johnson Ferry House, see the Soldiers Graves and climb the 125-foot Bowman’s Hill Tower for 14-miles worth of views of the countryside and river.
+Immerse yourself in the area’s history at Titusville’s Washington Crossing State Park, stopping at It’s Nutts Restaurant for breakfast sandwiches first.
+With over 100 acres to explore, don’t miss touring the park’s Village, made up of old homes such as the Johnson Ferry House.
 Head on to Trenton, visiting the Old Barracks Museum, the only colonial barracks left in the state.
-Explore New Jersey State Museum, where two million artifacts as well as a planetarium will give you plenty to think about.
+Explore New Jersey State Museum, where two million artifacts, as well as a planetarium, will give you plenty to think about.
 Relax in South Riverwalk Park, an urban green space built on top of a tunnel with paths, playgrounds and a variety of public events to enjoy.
-Settle in at the Wyndham Garden downtown, but not before a romantic dinner at Erini Restaurant or at Ila Mae’s for no-fuss soul food.
+Settle in at the SpringHill Suites by Marriot, but not before a romantic dinner at Erini Restaurant or at Ila Mae’s for no-fuss soul food.

 Find even more things to do in New Jersey by downloading a free travel guide or signing up for our e-newsletter.
 And as always, be sure to check the official websites and social media pages of your destination before you go to ensure you have all the need-to-know info.